nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 Since RSA algorithms are deemed to be insecure for medium to long term, only elliptic curve-type algorithms are supported.
-The library support for newer algorithms (e.g. `Ed25519`) and curves (`X25519`) however is limited, so for now only the `secp256r1` NIST curve is supported.
+The library support for newer algorithms (e.g. `Ed25519`) and curves (`X25519`) however is limited, so for now only the `secp256r1`, `secp384r1` and `secp521r1` NIST curves MUST be supported.
 This curve is considered to provide enough security for the next 10 years, according to the (Dutch Cyber Security Council)[https://www.ncsc.nl/].

 It is expected however, that as library support improves more (stronger) algorithms and key types will be supported,